Hypfer/deye-microinverter-cloud-free/Readme.md

 ## Usage

 After connecting the inverter to your Wi-Fi network, securing it and blocking its internet access, all you need to do now is monitor and control it.

+For this there are different options.

+### Local polling
-This can be done via ModbusTCP in a slightly custom way that uses the inverter logger serial number for authentication.
+Most of the options rely on polling the local modbusTCP interface that uses the inverter logger serial number for authentication.

 To get this serial, simply look at the sticker on the device: